Factory Farm Cesspools — where's the common sense?!

 - Find local safe pastured meat and eggs here.

 - Here's where to buy safe, clean, pastured meat online if you don't have a good local source, but finding it locally is always best!
+(I'll buy there to fill in sometimes, if my farmer is low on chicken or bacon or whatever.

 You still have to ask questions to be sure your farmer is doing things right though: